Gets the primary clipboard of the widget.

 Returns the Gtk::Root

-widget of @widget.
+widget of the widget.

 Retrieves the internal scale factor that maps from window coordinates to the actual device pixels.